RBasayev/chpath/README.md

                + / -         '+' adds the permissions, '-' removes them.
 If both are specified
                              (which makes no sense, but is not detected as an error) '+' wins.
-                             When processiong '+', chpath goes along the path from left to right, and it goes from right to left, when processing '-'.
+                             When processing '+', chpath goes along the path from left to right, and it goes from right to left, when processing '-'.

                               +    =1=>     =2=>          =3=> =4=>